 Under the terms of the acquisition agreement, the purchase price is also subject to two milestone payments.
 The first milestone payment will occur when the first patient is enrolled in a Phase 1 clinical study.
 At that time, CAD2 million will be paid through the issuance of common shares of the Company.

-The second milestone will be met when the proof of concept is demonstrated in human subjects.
-Payment will amount to CAD2.3 million and will be satisfied through the issuance of common shares of the Company.
+The second milestone payment of CAD2.3 million will occur when the proof of concept is demonstrated in human subjects and will be satisfied through the issuance of common shares of the Company.